The Purchase Contract – The Critical First Step

 4. Seller Warranties and Responsibilities

 When a business is sold, a seller generally makes certain promises to the buyer.
 These promises are known as warranties.
-Warranties are a means of protecting a buyer against hidden threats or liabilities that devalue a business or its assets.
-Since most buyers are not aware of the issues that are covered in a standard warranty, it is important to have an attorney give the warranty protections close attention and detail.
+Warranties are a means of protecting a buyer from hidden risks or liabilities that could devalue a business or its assets.
+Since most buyers are not aware of standard warranties in a business sale and purchase, it is important to have an attorney provide close attention and detail to the warranty protections in the contract.

-Sellers often have responsibilities that must be taken care of before the final closing, most of which relate to business operations prior to closing.
-Buyers should require assurances that the business they are buying today is everything they have been told to be true.
+Sellers often have affirmative contract obligations to the purchaser that must be addressed before final closing, many of which relate to pre-closing business operations.
+Buyers should require assurances that the business they are buying today is everything they have been told it is.

 5. A Non-Compete Clause and Dispute Arbitration / Mediation Provisions

 Two other details worth noting are non-compete clauses and provisions for dispute arbitration.
-The value of a business can be seriously reduced if the seller can start up a similar business and take his customers back with him or her.
-Non-compete clauses prohibit sellers from engaging in similar business activities for a specified period of time – usually three to five years, and within a specific geographic region.
+The value of a business can be seriously reduced if the seller can start up a similar business and take their customers with them.
+Non-compete clauses prohibit sellers from engaging in a similar business for a specified period, usually 3 to 5 years, and within a specific geographic region.
 To learn more about covenants not to compete in NJ, please visit our Covenant Not to Compete page.

 Arbitration or mediation provisions are another important consideration to include in the purchase contract.
-These provisions provide that if either the buyer or the seller violate aspects of the purchase agreement prior or after closing, the case must go to mediation or arbitration.
+These provisions provide that if either the buyer or the seller breaches (s) aspects of the purchase agreement (generally known as a breach of contract) prior to or after closing, the dispute must go to mediation or arbitration.
 An arbitrator can potentially salvage the deal by resolving the disagreement and holding both parties accountable for their responsibilities.
 To learn more about the ins and outs of arbitration and mediation, visit our NJ Arbitration Law page.

 Fredrick P. Niemann Esq.

 A full legal review of the purchase agreement is an absolute must.
 An experienced NJ business attorney deals with fine print every day and is trained to protect their clients’ best interests.
-They can also help the buyer draft back out clauses to purchase the business after it has been signed, which is a critical step because it effectively takes the business off the market while the buyer waits for the deal to be finalized.
-Additionally, the services of an accountant can also be extremely helpful during the purchase process for helping the buyer ensure they are properly understanding the value of the business they are about to purchase.
+They can also help the buyer draft back-out clauses to purchase the business after it has been signed, a critical step that effectively takes the business off the market while the buyer waits for the deal to be finalized.
+Additionally, the services of an accountant can be extremely helpful during the purchase process, helping the buyer ensure they properly understand the value of the business they are about to purchase.

-Do you have additional questions regarding a prospective business purchase that requires the preparation of a contract in NJ?
-You can call Fred Niemann toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a low cost and convenient consultation.
+Do you have any additional questions regarding a prospective business purchase that requires preparing a contract in NJ?
+You can call Fred Niemann at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a low-cost and convenient consultation.